All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 and no later than 3 days after sex. - Should your partner need PEPSE, they will have to take this medicine for four weeks.

-- If you are undetectable refer to U = U information on following page
+- If you are undetectable refer to U = U information

 If you practice safe sex (as described on page titled ‘What is sexual health?’) then you are not breaking any laws.
 However, unfortunately, some people have gone to prison because of something called ‘reckless transmission’.
 This is when a person living with HIV has knowingly not protected their sexual partner and transmission has occurred.